 The Theme of Earth Day 2019 (April 22) is Protect Our Species!

-Cities play a critical role in protecting biodiversity and educating the public about the importance of species and biodiversity in regard to community health and wellbeing.
+Cities play a critical role in protecting biodiversity and educating the public about the importance of species and biodiversity in regard to community health and well-being.
 Cities are growing at a rapid pace; by 2050 two thirds of the world’s population will live in urban areas.
 Increasing urbanization without responsible stewardship is a threat to local flora and fauna.
-However, these challenges offer an opportunity to change our approach to urban living, to embrace the biodiversity that is essential, although often unseen, part of city living so that communities and species can thrive in unity.
+However, these challenges offer an opportunity to change our approach to urban living, to embrace the biodiversity that is an essential part of city living so that communities and species can thrive in unity.
 Cities around the world are leading the way and developing innovative plans to expand and protect urban ecosystems.
 Local governments have a wide array of options available to implement species and biodiversity protection plans.
-These include ordinances, city-wide strategies and guidelines, and public outreach and education campaigns.
+These include ordinances, citywide strategies, public outreach, and education campaigns.

-Comprehensive city-wide biodiversity and green infrastructure plans, making ecosystems health and growth a key aspect of all city planning, will be key to Protect Our Species in the decades to come.
+Comprehensive citywide biodiversity and green infrastructure plans, making ecosystem health and growth a key aspect of all city planning, will be essential for protecting our species in the decades to come.
 For cities without comprehensive plans in place or in development, there are many components of these plans that can be implemented individually and have a major impact.

 Communicating the importance of these plans to the public is also vital for their success.
 Plans aimed at protecting biodiversity and green space creation have positive effects on the entire community.
-Trees reduce air pollution and offset emissions, helping cities meet the goals of the Paris Agreement, and also reduce the heat in cities provoked by pavement and infrastructure.
-Community gardens and urban farms feed cities, and waterfront parks increase cities’ resiliency to flooding, rising sea levels and the effects of climate change.
-Green spaces also greatly benefit community health by providing opportunities for outdoor activities and have a measurable positive impact on psychological and physical wellbeing.
+Trees reduce air pollution and offset emissions, helping cities meet the goals of the Paris Agreement.
+Trees also reduce the heat island effect.
+Community gardens and urban farms feed cities, while waterfront parks increase cities’ resiliency to flooding, rising sea levels, and the effects of climate change.
+Green spaces also greatly benefit community health by providing opportunities for outdoor activities and have a measurable positive impact on psychological well-being.

-In 2019, Earth Day offers an opportunity and a platform for cities to amplify their actions and initiatives, and launch new ones depending on their legal capacity to do so, that focus on urban biodiversity and protection of species.
+In 2019, Earth Day offers an opportunity and a platform for cities to amplify their actions and initiatives that focus on urban biodiversity and launch new ones depending on their legal capacity to do so.
 Check out our Earth Day 2019 Toolkit for Cities and Local Leaders for resources.

 Initiatives that your city can consider for Earth Day 2019:

-- These comprehensive plans incorporate species protection, green space conservation and creation, green infrastructure development, water resource management and conservation, and other initiatives.
-A key component is also the development of partnerships between the city and nonprofit and business communities to participate in the successful implementation of the plans and educate the community.
-Here is are examples from the various cities: San Francisco – USA, Barcelona – Spain, and Toronto – Canada
+- Comprehensive biodiversity plans incorporate species protection, green space conservation and creation, green infrastructure development, water resource management and conservation, and other initiatives.
+A key component is the development of partnerships between the city, nonprofit, and business communities to jointly craft and implement these plans and education of the community.

 - Pollinator protection plans prioritize native pollinator species, such as bees and butterflies, while also incorporating guidelines for urban beekeeping.
-Planting native plant species, creating habitat, and properly maintaining public lands allows pollinators to thrive.
+Planting native plant species, creating habitat, and properly maintaining public lands allow pollinators to thrive.
 Guidelines and education campaigns can also teach the public how to grow pollinator-friendly gardens and maintain their property in non-harmful ways.
-Here are examples from Washington D.C. in the USA and Toronto – Canada

 - Green infrastructure and green spaces can include parks, trails, gardens, urban farms, waterfront revitalization, and green roofs.
 Planting native species should be a priority for all green space projects as they are best suited to host and feed native wildlife.